 Business reputation management

-Smart contracts can greatly help agencies compiling independent and fair ratings (of companies, people, products etc.) They ensure that all evaluations of a given topic cannot be changed, meaning that negative reviews will be impossible to edit or delete, and users will be able to see the real state of affairs.
+Smart contracts can help agencies compile independent and fair ratings (of companies, people, products, etc.) They ensure that all evaluations of a given topic cannot be changed, meaning that negative reviews will be impossible to edit or delete, and users can see the actual state of affairs.

-Logistics always involves a very large amount of data about shipments, freight routes, suppliers, customers and more.
-If all this information is streamlined using the blockchain, it will be much simpler to process, which in turn will help to significantly reduce human error along the supply chain.
+Logistics always involves a lot of data about shipments, freight routes, suppliers, customers, etc. If all this information is streamlined using the blockchain, it will be much simpler to process, which will help significantly reduce human error along the supply chain.

-Smart contracts can also be used to positive effect in healthcare, the electoral process, gambling, property rentals and much more.
+Smart contracts can also be used to positively affect healthcare, the electoral process, gambling, property rentals, etc.

-Smart contracts have of course revolutionized blockchain technology.
-Over time, smart contracts and the blockchain have the potential to significantly impact many areas of people’s lives.
+Smart contracts have, of course, revolutionized blockchain technology.
+Over time, smart contracts and the blockchain have the potential to impact many areas of people's lives significantly.